bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 For example, values can be set by default, and then redefined for some groups of hosts without changing the default for all others.
-Or it can be used to simply fix a dynamic j2 variable to the desired value in hosts definitions if dynamic value is not the one expected.
+Or it can be used to simply fix a dynamic j2 variable to the desired value in hosts definitions if dynamic value is not the one expected (you can even redefine the whole logic of the stack without editing the stack code).
 Etc.

 Inventory can be seen as a giant pizza, in 3D then flatten.